gramineproject/contrib/Curated-Apps/workloads/mysql/README.md

 both the phases are assumed to be met.

 ## Build a confidential compute image for MySQL
-Execute the below commands on the VM.
+Execute the below commands on your system.

 1. Clone the Gramine Contrib repository and move to the Curated-Apps folder:
    ```sh